Eric-Miao/eric-miao.github.io/_posts/2023-08-01-crm-data-analytics.md

 Regarding the effects that such a membership operation marketing system can achieve, I can use a very simple example.
 When applied to a large-scale member group, there will be differences, but the individual in the example actually represents a class of people.
 Therefore, the purpose and method of large-scale analysis are similar.

+#### A small example

->Ms. Yang likes to buy pies from the chain store at the entrance of her community when she gets off work.
-There's a reason she >buys pies at this time, because after 6:30 pm, the seaweed pies are discounted.
+Ms. Yang likes to buy pies from the chain store at the entrance of her community when she gets off work.
+There's a reason she buys pies at this time, because after 6:30 pm, the seaweed pies are discounted.

->
->For a CRM system, we can determine that Ms. Yang is price-sensitive but not taste-sensitive, using the following methods:
+For a CRM system, we can determine that Ms. Yang is price-sensitive but not taste-sensitive, using the following methods:

->
->1.
-Analyze Ms. Yang's past purchase records, comparing the number of discounted purchases to the total number of purchases, >and the amount spent on discounted items to the total amount spent.
+1. Analyze Ms. Yang's past purchase records, comparing the number of discounted purchases to the total number of purchases, >and the amount spent on discounted items to the total amount spent.
->2.
-Analyze the frequency and proportion of Ms. Yang's purchases during discount periods.
+2. Analyze the frequency and proportion of Ms. Yang's purchases during discount periods.

->We can validate (promote, reach out, market) using the following methods:
+We can validate (promote, reach out, market) using the following methods:

->1.
-Issue Ms. Yang coupons for other products (new products) and record the coupon usage.
+1. Issue Ms. Yang coupons for other products (new products) and record the coupon usage.
->2.
-Push referral promotions to Ms. Yang and record her social influence (to identify KOCs).
+2. Push referral promotions to Ms. Yang and record her social influence (to identify KOCs).
->3.
-Issue Ms. Yang high-value coupons with a high spending threshold to encourage her to increase purchase frequency/average order value.
+3. Issue Ms. Yang high-value coupons with a high spending threshold to encourage her to increase purchase frequency/average order value.
->4.
-Etc.
+4. Etc.

->
->Recently, Ms. Yang noticed that the chain store near her home launched a new braised flavor product.
+Recently, Ms. Yang noticed that the chain store near her home launched a new braised flavor product.
 However, after purchasing it once, she did not repurchase.
 How can the CRM system determine if it's a. an issue with Ms. Yang personally, b. a pricing issue, or c. a quality issue with the braised product?
->Prerequisites: 1.
+Prerequisites: 1.
 There has been a price-based A/B test for the new product launch.
 2. Repurchase interval difference = the difference in time intervals between two consecutive repurchases.

->
->1.
-Check the repurchase interval difference in different price ranges of the A/B test.
+1. Check the repurchase interval difference in different price ranges of the A/B test.
 If it's independent of the price, then it's not a pricing issue.
->2.
-Check the repurchase interval difference in different stores.
+2. Check the repurchase interval difference in different stores.
 If it's independent of the store, then it's not a store issue (errors caused by individual stores).
->3.
-Compare the repurchase interval difference of other people with Ms. Yang's.
+3. Compare the repurchase interval difference of other people with Ms. Yang's.
 If there's no difference, it's not an issue with Ms. Yang (more likely a product/quality issue).
->4.
-Otherwise, it's an issue specific to Ms. Yang.
+4. Otherwise, it's an issue specific to Ms. Yang.
 If she's a VIP customer, a targeted survey should be issued.

 ### Data Governance and Data Flow